aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/README.md

 **How can I add my own rules?**
 You have three options to configure rules:
 1. Specify a ruleset from the [The Open Information Security Foundation rulesets list](https://www.openinfosecfoundation.org/rules/index.yaml) in `/cloudformation/suricata/cluster-template-configuration.json`.
-The rulesets epcified are updated once every minute and you can delete and add ruelsets on the fly.
+The rulesets specified are updated once every minute and you can delete and add rulesets on the fly.
 2. Specifying your own rules in `/dynamic.rules`.
 Rules in `/dynamic.rules` are deployed to s3 and read on-the-fly by the suricata engine.
 3. Specifying your own rules in `/Dockerfiles/suricata/static.rules` and rebuild, upload and deploy your new docker image.
 The thought here is to keep your rules versionized together with the suricata config and suricata version.

+For more information about rules: [rule-management.md](/docs/rule-management.md)

 **How can I make changes to the suricata config?**
 In the current setup, you need to make changes in the `suricata.yaml` in `Dockerfiles/suricata/etc/suricata/suricata.yaml` and rebuild, upload and deploy your new docker image.
 The thought here is to keep your config versioned together with the your `static.rules` and Suricata version.